kakrusch/gramdev/README.md

 ## Implementation approach/design

-your implementation approach/design and the reasons for it (including usage of OT marks, restriction operators, testsuire design, etc), and the challenges that remain.
+your implementation approach/design and the reasons for it (including usage of OT marks, restriction operators, testsuite design, etc), and the challenges that remain.
 You can have subheadings in this document.

-#extra errors: tense mismatches, trans-mismatches, POSS-WH mismatches (both ways), subj-obj-do-nodo, no ?, non-wh-structure

-   - new rule for WHQ:
-      -   rule consists of a VP and then allowed stuff before
-      -   wh-words are banned in declaratives and vice verse

-   - wh-words as pronouns (only gender and number in specific cases)

-   - wh-word fronting via FOCUS and uncertainty paths

-   - difference between subject and object wh-word origin:

-      - SUBJ: main verb is inflected for case and number (usually 3rd person sg)

-      - OBJ: do-support if there is no other aux and main verb is in infinitival form
-      -
-   - extraction from adjuncts

-   - extraction from PPs (with stranded P)

-   - embedded wh-words

 ### Base:

 - on the basis of the grammar from exercise 2, but including correct XCOMP and COMP rules and words.
 Also making all Verbs using morphological parser and remove nouns

-- add Adjunct because-CP to base S rules, to have a hypothetical answer to "How" or "Why", add because to lexicon

 - in S's NP: (!
 (POSS) PRON-TYPE) ~= int
      - disallow interrogative type pronouns in SUBJ of normal sentence
+     -
+- add Adjunct because-CP to base VP rules, to have a hypothetical answer to "How" or "Why", add "because" to lexicon

 Other Lexicon Changes:

 - add a Question mark (?) that makes sentences interrogative type
-- add inflected versions for do-support that agree with the sentence's subject
+- add inflected versions of do for do-support that agree with the sentence's subject

 ### WH-words in the lexicon:
 - all wh-words are treated like pronouns, but have `(^ PRON-TYPE) = int`